-- 8. A student may be admitted as a graduating student who intends to complete a programme of studies leading to the award of a degree or as a non-graduating student who does not intend to complete a programme of studies leading to the award of a degree or other qualification. - 9.
+- 9. A student may be admitted as a graduating student who intends to complete a programme of studies leading to the award of a degree or as a non-graduating student who does not intend to complete a programme of studies leading to the award of a degree or other qualification. - 10.
 A student, graduating or non-graduating, may be admitted to full-time study or to part-time study.
 A full-time student shall at the beginning of each year register normally for modules leading to the award of 120 credits, or 60 per semester.
 Under no circumstances may a student register for more than 160 credits per session.
-A part-time student shall at the beginning of each year normally register for modules leading to the award of at least 20 credits per semester and normally no more than 80 credits per session.

-- 10. A non-graduating student may transfer to graduating status with the Dean's permission. - 11.
+A part-time day-time student shall at the beginning of each year normally register for modules leading to the award of at least 20 credits per semester and normally no more than 80 credits per session.
+A part-time Evening degree student shall at the beginning of each year normally register for modules leading to the award of at least 15 credits per semester and normally no more than 80 credits per session. - 11.
+A non-graduating student may apply for admission to graduating status.
+Applications will be considered by the Dean of the relevant Faculty. - 12.
 No students shall be admitted to any module unless they have had their programmes of studies approved by the Dean of the relevant Faculty and have matriculated in the University.
-Students may, with the permission of the Dean of the relevant Faculty, amend their programmes of studies, but only up to the end of the second week of each semester.
-Exceptionally, the Dean of the Faculty, with the approval of the Head of School(s) concerned, may permit later amendments.
+Students may, with the permission of the Dean of the relevant Faculty, amend their programmes of studies, but only up to the end of there-advising period.
+Exceptionally, the Dean of the relevant Faculty, with the approval of the Head of School(s) concerned, may permit later amendments.